Garbage & Recycling FAQ

 - The wheel is broken on your cart.

-What do I do if my garbage/recycling wasn’t picked up?
+What do I do if my garbage or recycling wasn’t picked up?

-What happens if my garbage/recycle cart is lost or stolen or damaged?
+What happens if my collection cart is lost or stolen or damaged?

 If your cart was lost, stolen or damaged beyond repair through misuse or neglect, it will need to be replaced at the property owner’s expense.
-After the fee of $75 is paid at City Hall’s Finance Department, you will need to bring the receipt to Public Works and pick up the cart.
+Please complete this form if you would like to request a replacement cart.
+After the fee of $100 is paid, Public Works will deliver the cart to your residence.
 Residents are responsible for routine maintenance including keeping the carts clean, removing carts from the curb after collection, and storing carts in a safe place.

-What happens if the wheel on my garbage/recycle cart gets damaged?
+What happens if the wheel or lid on my cart gets damaged?

-Will my garbage/recycling get picked up on statutory holidays?
+Will my garbage or recycling get picked up on statutory holidays?

 Garbage and recycling will be picked up on all holidays falling on a weekday with the exception of Christmas Day and New Year’s Day.
 Christmas Day and New Year’s Day collection will be picked up on the following day.
 Please expect later than normal collection times during that week.